 Optimize Page Speed

-Desktop computers’ advantage is that they have better components.
-Additionally, they are often connected to a more stable internet connection, which also affects the page load speed.
+Desktop computers’ advantage is that they have better components, and they are often connected to a more stable internet connection, which also affects the page load speed.
 Unfortunately, we don’t have an influence on these factors.
 However, several other activities can help make your site run faster:

 - Use caching.
-With caching, your files are saved in a more convenient location (such as on each visitor’s local device).
-Thus, the user’s device doesn’t have to download them every time a new page is accessed.
+With caching, your files are saved in a more convenient location (such as on each visitor’s local device), so the user’s device doesn’t have to download them every time a new page is accessed.

 - Try a Content Delivery Network (CDN).
 CDN lets you store copies of files in various servers that are spread out in different geographical locations.
 This tactic may improve the loading times of users who live far away from your server’s location.